Big Brother (Belgian TV series): Continuation

 The first season was the launch of huge success for the Big Brother franchise in Flanders.
 But every season had less impact.
 Producers stated that only the first season was real reality television.
 It was completely new for the makers of the program, the audience and the housemates.
 Housemates in later seasons knew what to expect and often hoped for an entertainment career rather than having a good or interesting time in the house.
 Editor-in-chief Bart Verbeelen also believed the producers started to experiment too quickly from the original concept and focusing more on conflicts.

 Beforehand the second season were two spin-offs.
 The reality documentary Het leven na Big Brother (Life after Big Brother) documented the celebrity life of the housemates of the first season and a celebrity version Big Brother VIPs 1.
 Although Big Brother was broadcast at Kanaal 2, both spin-offs were broadcast at the bigger channel VTM.
 Both spin-offs were in the top 20 ratings of 2001, Big Brother VIPs 1 ranking at 9th place and with 1,161,300 viewers and Het leven na Big Brother ranking at 16th place.

 13,000 people wanted to be a housemate for Big Brother 2.
 The second season was launched in September 2001.
 It started with a twist, 11 male housemates and only 1 female housemate entered the house on the opening night.
 In every province of Flanders, there was a Big Brother pub.
 And viewers could watch the housemates all the time on a pay-TV channel.
 The second season was still successful in the ratings, especially the live shows.
-The show got more criticisms.
-Following a party where housemates lost control after drinking alcohol, many viewers complained about the images of the kissing and suggested sex between 3 couples.
-The producers also censored the view of naked housemate Detlev and fellow housemate Irena who got in a large water tank.
+The show received more criticism.
+Following a party where housemates lost control after drinking alcohol, many viewers complained about the images of the kissing and suggested sex between three couples.
+The producers also censored the view of naked housemate Detlev and fellow housemate Irena who entered a large water tank.
 Commentators believed that night determined the whole season.
 It's the one thing viewers remember about the second season and the one housemate who acted properly was voted the winner at the end of the series.
 The finale was the 8th highest-rated show in 2001.
 The live shows of the second season still had more than 1 million viewers.
 Pay television CanalDigitaal which offered a 24/24 live stream had 20% more subscribers during the season.